glesperance/node-rocket/README.md

 * Automatic routing of your controllers
 * Automatic mapping of your views to their corresponding controller
 * Easy web-socket / comet application support through dnode
-* Easy server / client code sharing allowing the client to  use CommonJS  `require()` command to import/use server JS libraries
+* Easy server / client code sharing allowing the client to  use RequireJS  `require()` command to import/use server JS libraries
 * High focus on RESTful controller conventions
 * Client-side support for jade template
 * Automagic optimization of client javascript modules and CSS files